Home

 For one thing, soaps and other cosmetics that you put on your skin contain toxic chemicals.
 And these toxic chemicals get absorbed into your skin and contribute to the toxic build up that 'fills your barrel'.

-The non-allergic form is generally recognized to be from irritation and chemical sensitivity.
+The non-allergic form of Eczema is generally recognized to be from irritation and chemical sensitivity.

 The prime factor in preventing TEWL is the skin's natural oils.